 Dr. VandenBerg is medical director of the Betty Bloomer Ford Cancer Rehabilitation program at Mary Free Bed.
 Board certified in physical medicine and rehabilitation, he’s been on the Mary Free Bed medical staff since 1989.
 Following graduation from medical school at Michigan State University’s College of Human Medicine, Dr. VandenBerg completed a physical medicine and rehabilitation residency at the Rehabilitation Institute of Chicago – the nation’s top rehabilitation hospital.
 Dr. VandenBerg is working with area cancer specialists, encouraging them to include rehabilitation early in the course of cancer treatment to improve functional outcomes and quality of life.

-Dr. Pearl-Kraus joined Mary Free Bed in 2012 as Coordinator of the Betty Bloomer Ford Cancer Rehabilitation Program.
-A board-certified Family Nurse Practitioner, she has more than 30 years of advanced-nursing-practice clinical experience in the areas of oncology clinical research trials, neurosurgery/trauma and primary care.
+Dr. Pearl-Kraus, Network Program Director of the Betty Bloomer Ford Cancer Rehabilitation Program, joined Mary Free Bed in 2012 to coordinate development and growth of the new cancer rehabilitation specialty service line.
+She is driven to create a dynamic program of interprofessional cancer rehabilitation and survivorship care that empowers patients and families to optimize their functionality, well-being and quality of life throughout the survivorship journey.
+As a Family Nurse Practitioner, she has more than 30 years of experience in the areas of oncology clinical research trials, neurosurgery/trauma and primary care.
 Dr. Pearl-Kraus also has taught graduate-level clinical and research courses for more than 20 years.

 It’s difficult to come to terms with life-changing illnesses.
 Our neuropsychologists perform specialized testing to assess your emotional status, intelligence, education and vocational potential.
 They also counsel and support you and your family during your rehabilitation.